meherab23/FAIHub---Your-Social-Meeting-Point/README.md

 ## Getting Started

-To set up FAI on your local machine using XAMPP and MySQL, follow these steps:
+To set up FAIHub on your local machine using XAMPP and MySQL, follow these steps:

 Setup Database:
-Create a MySQL database in XAMPP named "FAI."
+Create a MySQL database in XAMPP named "FAIHub."

 Open settings.py in your Django project and update the DATABASES configuration:

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',
-        'NAME': 'FAI',
+        'NAME': 'FAIHub',
         'USER': 'your_mysql_username',
         'PASSWORD': 'your_mysql_password',
         'HOST': 'localhost',